GiliSoft USB Lock

 Stop unknown flash drives and external disks from becoming an uncontrolled path for copying files out of business computers.

-Keep trusted company drives available for work while preventing unapproved removable devices from connecting.
+Keep trusted company drives available while preventing unapproved removable devices from connecting to managed PCs.

-Close USB-based phone data channels and tethering workflows that bypass normal network and endpoint policy.
+Close USB-based mobile data channels and phone hotspot workflows that bypass normal network and endpoint policy.

 USB Lock FAQ